Dance Again World Tour

-Dance Again World Tour was the first worldwide concert tour by American entertainer Jennifer Lopez.
+Dance Again World Tour was the first solo worldwide concert tour by American entertainer Jennifer Lopez.
 Throughout the majority of her music career, beginning in 1999, a world tour by Lopez was anticipated, though it never materialized.
 Following the release of her seventh studio album Love?
 (2011), she was more intent on touring than ever.
 However, it was not until March 2012 when the tour came into the works.
-As rumors began to circulate, Lopez later confirmed that April that she would be embarking on her first ever world tour.
-It commenced on June 14, 2012, in Panama, and concluded on December 22, 2012 in Puerto Rico.
+As rumors began to circulate, Lopez later confirmed that April that she would be embarking on her first world tour.
+It commenced on June 14, 2012, in Panama City, Panama, and concluded on December 22, 2012, in San Juan, Puerto Rico.

 Fashion designer Zuhair Murad, a frequent collaborator of Lopez, designed all of the tour's costumes.
 Lopez, who creatively directed the show, included several different personal themes into the tour, which was split into four parts.
 These themes included old Hollywood glamour, funk, love and partying, as well as Lopez's "Jenny from the Block" persona and her hip-hop upbringing in The Bronx, New York.
 Generally, Lopez aimed to convey a message about dancing again and feeling innovated.

 The tour received acclaim from critics, with most complimenting Lopez on her choreography and stage act as well as physicality.
 It was described as an "explosion" of color and sound which proved Lopez's vocal ability while also remaining faithful to her humble "Jenny from the Block" persona.
+It was also commercially successful, grossing $102.6 million and became the fifth highest-grossing concert tour by a Latina artist and highest-grossing tour by a Latin artist of 2012.
+During the tour, Lopez embarked on a separate co-headlining tour with Spanish singer Enrique Iglesias from July 14 to September 1, 2012.